Boris-Espinosa/BookWorm-API/README.md

 ## 🇬🇧 English

+> **📚 Bootcamp Project**: This project was developed as part of a React Native bootcamp to learn full-stack mobile application development.

 ### 📖 Description

 BookWorm API is a RESTful backend service for managing a personal book library.
 It allows users to register, authenticate, and manage their book collection with features like adding books with cover images, rating them, and discovering books from other users.